-Over the next three weeks, I’m going to be talking to you about the top three mistakes that I see people making with their online business, and most importantly how you can avoid them.
+Over the next three articles, I’m going to be talking to you about the top three online marketing mistakes that I see people making with their online business, and most importantly how you can avoid them.

 #1 Online Marketing Mistake – Trying To Create Demand